 Spain on the other hand has a huge land area of nearly 500,000 square kilometres as compared with Britain’s 244, 820 square kilometres.
 A lower population with a huge land area makes Spain an especially attractive destination for many British citizens.
 In fact, the number of migrants from Britain to Spain keeps on increasing by the day.
-In 2014, over 300,000 Britons lived in Spain making Spain one of the largest hosts of a British population outside the UK.
+In 2014, over 300,000 British Expats living in Spain making Spain one of the largest hosts of a British population outside the UK.
 Other estimates by the BBC put this figure at 761,000 British citizens in the country.

 The Valencian Community offers a lot to Britons who migrate there.
 For example, it has a mild climate influenced by the Mediterranean Sea.
 It also has a huge urban population making it easy for Britons to meet people from all over Spain and Europe.
 It is also good as a strategic business location as 12% of the exports in Spain come from this community.
 From here, Britons can set up export businesses in ceramic tiles, cars, marble products, and agricultural goods.
 Currently, the Valencian Community plays hosts to about 82, 214 Britons.

 Currently, British citizens represent 15.25% of all the foreigners in Andalusia.
 That means that retiring in such an environment would be a good idea.
 A retiree would benefit from the company of his fellow Britons when he misses the UK.
 He would spend the rest of his time enjoying the company, culture, and hospitality of the people of Andalusia.

 It has a rich history with various empires such as the Phoenicians, the Greeks, the Carthaginians, and the Castilians dominating it at various times in history.
 The economy is also booming because of the tourists it attracts each year with more than 12 million people visiting these islands annually.

 Brits living in areas of Spain other than these areas are also doing well.
 In fact, regions of Spain with a population of more than 10,000 Brits apart from those mentioned above include Catalonia and the Balearic Islands.
 You should consider moving to Spain.
 The cost of living and healthcare is low.
 Additionally, the country offers you beauty and sunshine.